Akintola-Stephen/Sickle-cell-web-prediction-application/README.md

 # ml-model
 contains both the code and dataset (In the form of a xlsx format) used to train my ML ml-model, Also contains a ipynb (Ipyton notebook) file.
+I made use of a Machine learning classification learning algorithm to make predictions

 # sc
 This was an app i created using the django command 'py django.admin startapp' command, writing the command it created some